zerostaticthemes/hugo-hero-theme/README.md

 - Work/Portfolio (Markdown)
 - Features (Data)
 - About (Single Page)
+- Homepage (Single Page)

 ### Features

-- Full-width/full-height hero images as a partial.
+- Full-width/full-height hero image partial.
 Partial accepts a background-image, no background-image, background-image with blue overlay or just a blue color background.
-- Fixed height hero images as a partial
-- Full width strips on homepage
+- Full width strips on homepage and about us page
 - Single 'About' page with alternating full-width sections
 - Portfolio pages contain a CSS only masonary image gallery

+### Content Management

+- The "Home" page uses multiple markdown files for the different homepage sections.
+It uses __headless bundles__.
+- The "About Us" page uses multple markdown files for it's different sections.
+It uses __leaf bundles__ and shortcodes.
+- Services & Work are fully markdown driven with list, single and summary views.

 ### CSS